MicrosoftDocs/powerapps-docs/powerapps-docs/cards/send-a-card/send-card-with-flow.md

 Use Power Automate to send cards for Power Apps from a flow.
 By setting up a flow that is triggered by an event, you can automate the process of sending cards in Teams.
 For instance, you can create a flow that requests the assigned individual to approve or reject an expense when a new record is added to Dataverse.
 Alternatively, you can create a flow that sends a daily status update in Teams every morning.

 You can use **Send from a flow** option in **Send** menu on the card's **Play** page to launch a Power Automate flow template for sending cards in Teams.
-You can modify and save this template as a new flow to post your card in Teams chat or channel or send it to a specific user in Teams.
+You can modify and save this template as a new flow to post your card in Teams chat or channel or send it to a specific Teams user.

    :::image type="content" source="../media/send-a-card/Send_from_flow.png" alt-text="Select Send from flow option to lauch a Power Automate template.":::